-The area of Weaste in the vicinity of Kennedy Road has suffered from crime and anti-social behaviour for a number of years, particularly following the closure of the Willows Rugby League Stadium in 2011, and its demolition in 2012.
-More recently, the levels of crime and anti-social behaviour (ASB) have increased still further and are focused on the area in the vicinity of the side-passage between 35/37 Kennedy Road and 36/38 Barff Road (as shown on the plan attached to the sealed order).
+The area of Weaste in the vicinity of Kennedy Road suffered from crime and anti-social behaviour for a number of years, particularly following the closure of the Willows Rugby League Stadium in 2011, and its demolition in 2012.

 Crime and ASB occurred within the alleyway itself and in particular was used as an escape route by persons carrying out crime and ASB in the immediate area, making their apprehension by the police more difficult.
-The Public Spaces Protection Order was made to enable the gating of this alleyway with the objective of reducing the ‘activities that had a detrimental effect on the quality of life of those in the locality as stated below:
+The above Public Spaces Protection Order was made on 9 December 2016 to enable the gating of this alleyway with the objective of reducing the ‘activities’ that had a detrimental effect on the quality of life of those in the locality as stated below:

-The PSPO will prohibit persons from ‘being in’ the restricted area (with an exemption for adjoining and adjacent residents, those being 1–71 (odds) Kennedy Road, 2–72 (evens) Barff Road, 26–40 (evens) Tootal Road and 1–15 (odd) New Cross Street.
+The PSPO prohibits persons from ‘being in’ the restricted area (with an exemption for adjoining and adjacent residents, those being 1–71 (odds) Kennedy Road, 2–72 (evens) Barff Road, 26–40 (evens) Tootal Road and 1–15 (odd) New Cross Street.

-Please see below for a full copy of the made order including the map of the area and the made notice,
+Please see below for a full copy of the made order including the map of the area and the made order.

 If you would like more information regarding this order contact email@example.com or by telephoning 0161 686 5830.